britteckler/santaclausmuseumcollection/pages/about.md

 Children from all over the world still write to Santa to this day.
 Santa's Elves work hard to make sure every child gets a response - as long as they include their return address!

+{% include feature/image.html objectid="objects/img_4257.jpg;objects/img_4162.jpg" width="75" caption="A peak into one of the displays at the museum.
+Photo by Brittany Eckler.;Museum director Kathleen Crews has been hard at work adding Santas into the museum.
+Photo by Brittany Eckler." %}

 ## *About the Data*

 The metadata used was chosen to help describe a broad range of information, but the information available also created limitations to the usable metadata.
 The content of this collection will include a combination of born-digital images of the artifacts that were taken with a digital camera by museum staff and the archival assistant, as well as digitized Dear Santa letters from children dating back to the 1940s.
 The main metadata fields used include: objectid, title, description, type of material used, date, location (place of origina/creation as well as local location in the museum - if an item is on disply or in storage), and creator.
 Please see the [Metadata Application Profile](https://britteckler.github.io/santaclausmuseumcollection/metadataprofile.html) for more information.